Blog

 Izard County, Arkansas is in USDA Hardiness Zone 7b.
 The average last spring frost is April 1 and first fall frost is October 27.

-Izard County County sits in USDA Zone 7b.
+Izard County sits in USDA Zone 7b.
 Phlox grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Phlox grow in Izard County County's climate?
+Can Phlox grow in Izard County's climate?

 🌱